-The COVID-19 pandemic is a significant development materially adversely affecting the City's population, finances and outlook.
+The COVID-19 pandemic is a significant development materially adversely affecting the City's finances and outlook.
 Many aspects of the City's future finances and operations and the local economy have been and are expected to continue to be materially adversely impacted by the COVID-19 pandemic.
-Accordingly, any historical information or budgets and projections described in this Official Statement, including Appendices A and B attached hereto, which predate the COVID-19 pandemic or do not fully reflect its potential impact, should be considered in light of a possible or probable negative impact from the COVID-19 pandemic.
-To date, City economic and tax revenue losses associated with the COVID-19 pandemic have been stark and immediate.
-Impacts from the COVID-19 pandemic have been and are expected to be significant to many aspects of the local economy and City operations and finances.
-These impacts involve many developing and unknown outcomes.
-The projections and other forward-looking statements in this Official Statement are based on current expectations and are not intended as representations of fact or guarantees of results.
-Any such forwardlooking statements inherently are subject to a variety of risks and uncertainties that could cause actual results or performance to differ materially from those that have been forecast, estimated or projected.
+Accordingly, any historical information or budgets and projections described in this Updated Official Statement, including Appendices A and B attached hereto, which predate the COVID-19 pandemic or do not fully reflect its potential impact, should be considered in light of a possible or probable negative impact from the COVID-19 pandemic.
+To date, City economic and tax revenue losses associated with the COVID-19 pandemic have been significant.
+While certain emergency orders have been lifted and the national and local economy has improved, the situation is still developing and the resulting impact on the City's economy, finances and operations from COVID-19 remains unknown.
+The projections and other forward-looking statements in this Updated Official Statement are based on current expectations and are not intended as representations of fact or guarantees of results.
+Any such forward-looking statements inherently are subject to a variety of risks and uncertainties that could cause actual results or performance to differ materially from those that have been forecast, estimated or projected.
 See "CERTAIN RISK FACTORS - Public Health Emergencies" and Appendix A - "CITY AND COUNTY OF SAN FRANCISCO ORGANIZATION AND FINANCES - Public Health Emergency - COVID-19" herein.
-The City may post certain reports and other information relating to the COVID-19 available information pandemic when on its investor website located at https://sfcontroller.org/continuing-secondary-market-disclosure.
+The City may post certain reports and other information relating to the COVID-19 pandemic when available on its investor information website located at https://sfcontroller.org/continuing-secondary-market-disclosure.